New Patients are Eligible for Free Partial Sedation or 50% off Full Sedation for Dental Services.

 What if you could finally receive all of the treatment while sleeping- free of fear and pain?

-We specialize in Sedation Dentistry and Sleep Dentistry, treating people with dental phobias and anxieties We offer different types of sedation dentistry.
-These include administering oral sedation, a pill, nitrous oxide (laughing gas), and intravenous sedation to deliver a combination of drugs.
+Top dentist in Madison AL, Dr. Barnett, specializes in Sedation Dentistry and Sleep Dentistry, treating people with dental phobias and anxieties We offer different types of sedation dentistry.
+These include administering oral sedation, a pill, and nitrous oxide (laughing gas) to deliver a combination of drugs.
 All this depends on the needs of the patient.

 In this way, the patient and the dentist are comfortable providing and receiving the best possible dental care-safe, and free of stress and pain.